Using Technology to Boost Your Counseling Program

 - Scribble Press is a digital storytelling app that has many uses in school counseling.
 They have some great templates for students to create stories that give students the opportunity to share information about themselves.
 Students can create personalized books about their lives, friends, parents, future, and much more.
 It is 2.99 but well worth it!

-- Professor Garfield Cyberbullying and Professor Garfield Online Safety are both free and perfect for use in the classroom!
-They begin with a creative comic strip related to the topic that students can read, and then there are questions that follow to check for understanding.
+- Professor Garfield Online Safety is free and perfect for use in the classroom!
+It begins with a creative comic strip related to the topic that students can read, and then there are questions that follow to check for understanding.

 - Focus on the Go is a great app to use in the classroom and would be good to suggest for parents.
 They offer a parent resource library that includes printable activities and resources as well as videos that provide skills from the FOCUS Family Resilience Training Program.
 There are games aimed at helping students learn about ways to calm down when angry and a comic creator where students can create different scenarios and solutions.